 A misaligned spine can shorten and tighten muscles and ligaments that surround the spinal column and very well change the structure of your spine for the worse.
 It may lead to stiffness, sharp pains, numbness, tingling and shooting pains.
 Osteopathy allows the joint to go past its normal end range but safe enough to not surpass its anatomical end range of motion.
 This is turn will loosen deep muscles and ligaments which surround the spine, thus increasing flexibility.

 Why choose Osteopathy at SMSM Therapy?

-At SMSM Therapy our lead Osteopathy Therapist Nyesha Chapman (MSc.
+At SMSM Therapy our lead Osteopathy Therapist John Weston (MSc.
 Osteopathy) is registered with the General Osteopathic Council (GOsC).
-Nyesha’s empathetic approach to Osteopathy and exponential growth of experience working in the NHS and with Merstham Football Club has given her a unique edge when providing osteopathy treatments.
+John’s empathetic approach to Osteopathy and vast experience in the field has given him a unique edge when providing osteopathy treatments.

 Our aim at SMSM Therapy is to fully understand our patient’s problem so we can tailor an individual treatment plan to stop pain and injury from recurring.
 We recognise that every patient is different and will require a thorough assessment before we diagnose the condition and perform any treatment.

 Your initial session must include a consultation.
 A full medical case history will be taken including any past examinations you may have had.
 We will discuss the condition in depth and acknowledge previous treatments you have had.
 A posture assessment will be conducted with neurological, motor and sensory tests if required.